MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

   20151109/               2015-11-27 06:44    -
   20151110/               2015-11-27 06:44    -

-A variable number of days are stored on each data pump, for those with an emphasis on real-time reliable delivery, the number of days will be shorter.
+A variable number of days are stored on each data pump; for those with an emphasis on real-time reliable delivery, the number of days will be shorter.
 For other pumps, where long term outages need to be tolerated, more days will be kept.